18 Caregiver Interview Questions & Sample Answers

 3. How do you assist those with Alzheimer's disease?

 Sample answer: Similarly to handling patients with dementia, we want to be cognitive of the progress of that day.
-We don’t want to be triggering emotional responses on days where the patient isn’t comfortable.
+We don’t want to be triggering emotional responses on days when the patient isn’t comfortable.
 Addressing progress in real-time is key to assisting those with Alzheimer’s.

 4. Tell me about your previous personal caregiver experience.

 Sample answer: I’ve assisted three families in the past with senior care needs.
 All of which were suffering from multiple issues and ailments.
 The family needed to be a core part of the caregiving experience.
 Ensuring that they were aware of their loved one’s progress and informed or part of making the decisions.
-It’s a family experience and that’s how I like to treat caregiving.
+It’s a family experience, and that’s how I like to treat caregiving.

 5. Tell me about a time you worked with an elderly client as a senior caregiver.

 Sample answer: Ruth was a patient of mine in the past.
 She was suffering from multiple cancers in the body.
 It was a difficult experience.
 But required attentiveness and working closely with the family to make sure that she was comfortable during her end-of-life experience.
 I had a deep emotional connection with Ruth; we talked regularly, told stories, and became friends.

 6. How do you work with the loved ones of your patients?